syself/cluster-api-provider-hetzner/docs/topics/quickstart.md

 ## HA Cluster API Components (optional)
 The clusterctl CLI will create all the four needed components cluster-api (CAPI), cluster-api-bootstrap-provider-kubeadm (CAPBK), cluster-api-control-plane-kubeadm (KCP) and cluster-api-provider-hetzner (CAPH).
 It uses the respective *-components.yaml from the releases.
 However, these are not highly available.
 By scaling the components we can at least reduce the probability of failure.
-For whom this is not enough could add pdbs.
+For whom this is not enough could add anti-affinity rules and PDBs.

 Scale up the deployments
 ```shell